FOSDEM/stands-website/README.md

 Please not that you cannot load any assets (images, css or js) from any other domain than stands.fosdem.org.

+## Local development environment
+To test your changes locally, this is what you can do.

 ## Feedback
 We realise this is certainly not the best possible option, but while we are fairly confident we can organise a physical edition, going virtual is new for us as well.
 If you have any ideas for improvements, feedback or anything else, please contact us